Know Your Rights with Debt Collectors

 However, that does not give the collection agency the right to harass, threaten or bully you into repayment, which is how many consumers feel when they get that first phone call.

-The polite way to handle things is to contact the lender to work out a payment plan before things get to the debt collection agency.
-Don’t wait for them to contact you.
+The polite way to handle things is to contact the original lender to work out a payment plan before things get to the debt collection agency.
+Don’t wait for the lender to contact you.
 Don’t ignore their calls or letters.
 That could harm your credit score.
 Instead, stop collection calls and work out a way to repay them.

 In an ideal world, that’s how you do business.
-When it comes to debt, though, the world is rarely ideal so it’s important that you know your rights with debt collectors.
+However, when it comes to debt, the world is rarely ideal so it’s important that you know your rights with debt collectors.

 Debt collection guidelines are found in the Fair Debt Collections Practices Act (FDCPA), which was passed in 1977.